Karate is about many things but, first and foremost, it is about training.Frank Brennan

-Frank Brennan can arguably be described as one of the most technically gifted karate-ka of his generation.
+Frank Brennan can arguably be described as one of the most technically gifted karatekas of his generation.
 He is one of the few competitors to be equally comfortable in kata or kumite, excelling in both disciplines.
-As a competitor he was totally respected by his opponents.
+As a competitor, he was totally respected by his opponents.
 JKA great, Mashiko Tanaka, once said that part of the Japanese team’s training strategy was how to beat him.

 It was clear from the outset that there was something special about Brennan.
-His early gymnastic practice had provide him with great flexibility and his year of Judo provided some fundamental strength.
+His early gymnastic practice had provided him with great flexibility and his year of Judo provided some fundamental strength.

 The following year at the 1975 KUGB Northern Regional Championships, the Red Triangle Club faced Leeds in the team kumite final.
 Bob Poynton from the Red Triangle Club broke his leg in an earlier match.
 Brennan who had only been entered in the kata event was drafted in as a late replacement.
 The young Brennan faced the experienced Andy Harris from the Leeds club and won the match.
 This helped the Liverpool team win the kumite title.
 Since 1967 the Liverpool had won all but two of the team kumite titles.

 In 1978, aged only 19, Brennan was selected to represent the KUGB international squad at the European Championships held in Sweden.
 He came second in the kata event.
 The following year at the championships held in Belgium he won both the kata and kumite events, becoming Grand Champion.
 He would repeat this feat on three occasions.

 From 1979 to 1992 Brennan dominated the KUGB National Championships.
 He was Grand Champion on ten occasions.
 He won the kata title fourteen times.
 He won the kumite title ten times.
 He faced some of the KUGB’s best talent that included Terry O’Neill, Steve Cattle, Gary Harford, Ronnie Christopher, Elwyn Hall and George Best.